kspeakman/FSharpHtmlDesktopApp/README.md

 # F# HTML Desktop app

-This example solution demonstrates creating a desktop app using F# and HTML for the UI.
-The desktop app is hosted in WPF.
+This sample app demonstrates a desktop app using HTML/CSS/F# for the UI and F# .NET for the back end.
+All hosted in WPF.

 ## How does it work?